MicrosoftDocs/visualstudio-docs.pt-br/docs/extensibility/creating-a-basic-project-system-part-1.md

 3. Na janela **Propriedades** , altere a **ação de Build** do bitmap para **recurso incorporado**.

-4. No *SimpleProjectNode.cs*, adicione as seguintes `using` diretivas:
+4. No *SimpleProjectNode. cs*, adicione as seguintes `using` diretivas:

    ```csharp
    using System.Drawing;